MithamoMorgan/Best_EDA_Practice_Tips/README.md

 This is the process of using domain knowledge to create new features from the data, which can significantly improve the performance of ML models.
 This helps to uncover the most impactful attributes hidden within your data.

 **Some Techniques:** </br>
-  i.
-Creating Derived Features: eg age</br>
+  -> Creating Derived Features: eg age</br>
-  ii.
-Categorizing Continuous variables: eg Binning ages into groups</br>
+  -> Categorizing Continuous variables: eg Binning ages into groups</br>
-  iii.
-Extract Info from Text Data: eg names
+  -> Extract Info from Text Data: eg names

 ### 7. Exploratory Data Analysis